Converting Existing Terraform HCL to CDKTF Python

 )

 Enforce mypy --strict or pyright checks before synthesis.
 This catches AttributeError exceptions caused by untyped nested configurations.
-Validate construct boundaries to prevent environment variable leakage.

 Validation Steps: